luketlancaster/maintenance_tracker/README.md

 ## Features

+### Adding a new car

+In order to track all the vehicles under my purview I want to be able to add new cars to my database

+Usage Example:

+  > `./maintenance_tracker new car`
+    Please enter the year of car
+  > 2014
+    Please enter the make of car
+  > Honda
+    Please enter the model of car
+  > CRV
+    2014 Honda CRV added to database

+Acceptance Criteria

+  * User passes in "new car" argument to program
+  * Three prompts are printed, asking for year, make, and model of car
+  * Confirmation is printed showing user's input
+  * Car is stored in database

+### Editing an existing car

+In order update a car without having to delete one I want to be able to edit exisiting cars

+### Deleting a car

+In order to keep my cars accurate (in case of sale or loss) I want to be able to delete cars

 ### Update Mileage of Vehicle

 In order to quickly store current status of vehicle I want to be able to update the mileage of that vehicle

 Usage Example:

-  > ./maintenance_tracker odo 129000
+  > ./maintenance_tracker odo Jetta 129000

-  > Current mileage updated to 129000 miles
+  > 2000 Volkswagon Jetta mileage updated to 129000 miles

 Acceptance Criteria

-  * User passess two arguments to program, a command and a mileage amount
+  * User passess `odo` command and two arguments to program: name of car and miles to update car with
-  * That mileage amount is stored on the vehicle
+  * New mileage is stored
   * A message confirming the storing of that data is printed out

 ### Program asks for current mileage and returns next maintenance needed